-The face amount of accounts receivable and grants and contributions receivable is reduced by an allowance for doubtful accounts.
-The allowance for doubtful accounts reflects the best estimate of probable losses, determined principally on the basis of historical experience and allowances for specifically identified, delinquent accounts.
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2017 the best estimate of probable losses, determined principally on the basis of historical experience and allowances for specifically identified delinquent accounts.
 All accounts, or portions thereof, that are deemed uncollectible, or that require an excessive collection cost, are written off to the allowance for doubtful accounts.